afflato/system/README.md

-my system designs for UI and BE.
+My system designs for UI and BE.